 - A map and compass: A GPS system is great, but at very least you will want a map and compass to navigate the area in case you get lost.
 Even with a GPS system, these should be in your bag as a back-up.

 - A phone/radio: Having a phone is essential; most of Iceland is covered by wifi, so you can call the emergency number of 112 and receive a rapid response to an incident in much of the country if needed.

 Depending on the type of hike you are taking, you may also want the following.

-While not gear, other preparations you should make before hiking in Iceland are to register your plans on safetravel.is and to download the app onto a smartphone so that authorities can always find you on GPS should you be missing.
+While not gear, other preparations you should make before hiking in Iceland are to register your plans on safetravel.is so that authorities can always find you on GPS should you be missing.